oliviaguest/pdist/README.md

 For adding it permanently (so you do not have to do this every time) add it to your ```~/.bashrc``` or whatever your set-up dictates.

 ## Notes
-There were  [many attenpts](https://github.com/oliviaguest/pairwise_distance) to make this work Python-only.
+There were [many attenpts](https://github.com/oliviaguest/pairwise_distance) :dizzy_face: to make this work Python-only. :snake:
 Alas — none of them worked out, but feel free to play around with the various Python versions.
-The main stumbling block was the GIL.
+The main stumbling block was the GIL. :cry:

-For very huge data sometimes Python-only is not the best idea.
+For very huge data sometimes Python-only is not the best idea. :grimacing: